RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 15.)
 When you see the setup screen, set up your device the way you like it.

 16.)
-When you get in, mount your internal EFI partition (via MountEFI) and merge your EFI subfolders with your Microsoft ones
+When you get in, mount your internal EFI partition (via MountEFI) and merge your EFI subfolders (BOOT, and OC) with your Microsoft ones when it asks you

 17.)
 That's it!
 Enjoy!
 If nessecary, install the drivers for the Dell Latitude 3190